earthly/website/blog/_posts/2021-10-12-i-dont-know.md

 The [whole interview](https://www.youtube.com/watch?v=GltlJO56S1g) is fascinating.
 Bezos never fails to communicate that the odds are long, but that he thinks Amazon's a good bet anyway.

 So copy Jeff Bezos.
 You want to be socially confident - confident in yourself, confident in who you are - but you want to be appropriately uncertain about the world.
-So don't kid yourself into thinking your code is bug free when you have historical evidence to the contrary.
-In shouldn't hurt your ego to acknowledge uncertainty.
+So don't kid yourself into thinking your code is bug free when you have historical evidence to the contrary. **It shouldn't hurt your ego to acknowledge uncertainty.**

 As Scout Mindset says: